seapage/FormProgressBar/README.md

 });
 ```

-# How works changing colors
+# How color change works
 There are 2 classes
 `warn` and `error` which are added to `#jQueryProgressFormBar > div`
 if some field is invalid to progress bar is added class `warn`